 Minor in Spanish and Hispanic Culture

-A minor in Spanish and Hispanic Culture consists of twenty-four (24) credit hours, with at least fifteen (15) credit-hours of which must be above the 2000-level.
+A minor in Spanish and Hispanic Culture consists of twenty-four (24) credit hours, with at least fifteen (15) credit-hours at the 2000-level or above.
 A minimum cumulative grade point average of 2.00 is required for courses in the minor program.

 Minor in Latin American Studies